Last updated on 2026-01-10

 Program structure

 The Gender and Women's Studies program is structured to provide a comprehensive educational experience over a four-year Bachelor of Arts degree.
-Students can choose from various options, including:
+Students can choose to pursue this program as a major, double major, or honours option.
+The program is designed to build a solid foundation in the first two years, allowing students to select courses from various fields, including:

 Featured Experiences